marcellbarsony/marcellbarsony.github.io/content/2024-06-15-portswigger-access-control.md

 ### [LAB 2 - Unprotected admin functionality with unpredictable URL](https://portswigger.net/web-security/learning-paths/server-side-vulnerabilities-apprentice/access-control-apprentice/access-control/lab-unprotected-admin-functionality-with-unpredictable-url)

-Some applications try to protect sensitive features with non-obvious URLs however, this approach, known as "security by obscurity", is not secure.
+Some applications try to protect sensitive features with non-obvious URLs however, this approach, known as "security by obscurity", is not secure at all.

 ![access-control](/pictures/articles/access-control/lab2.png)